Joshua Tree National Park: Fauna and flora

 Animals that thrive in Joshua Tree often have special adaptations for dealing with limited water and high summer temperatures.
 The smaller mammals and all reptiles take refuge from the heat underground.
-Desert mammals make more efficient use of their bodies’ water supply than the human body.
-Reptiles are physiologically adapted to getting along with little water, and birds can fly to water sources when they need to drink.
-Nevertheless, the springs and seeps in the park are necessary for the survival of many animals.
-Most reptiles and many small rodents and insects go into an inactive state of hibernation during the winter.
-However, winter is the time of greatest bird concentrations in the park, because of the presence of many migrant species.
+Desert mammals make more efficient use of their bodies' water supply than the human body.
+Reptiles are physiologically adapted to thrive with little water, while most birds can fly to water when they most need to drink.
+Nevertheless, the many hidden springs and seeps in the park are vital for the survival of all resident animals.
+The majority of reptiles, amphibians, invertebrates, and many small mammals go into an inactive state of hibernation (or torpor) during the colder months.
+By comparison, winter is the time of greatest birdwatching opportunities in the park, with the region being a prime "rest-stop" for many migratory species on their annual flights to warmer locales.